11ty/package-bundler/README.md

 # @11ty/package-bundler

-Internal package to build packages (using esbuild) for Eleventy core and plugin bundles (with adapters) for use in various environments (client).
+Internal package to build Eleventy core and plugin bundles (using esbuild, with support for adapters) for use in various environments (client).

 ## Usage